Chalcogen-containing fused-ring polycyclic organic material and process for producing the same

-A diacetylene derivative was used as a starting material, and was subjected to dilithiation using an organolithium reagent.
-The resulting product was allowed to react with an excessive amount of chalcogen (S, Se).
-Accordingly, an intramolecular cyclization reaction proceeded simultaneously with formation of skeletons of three rings.
-As a result, a chalcogen-containing fused polycyclic organic material was found to be obtained which has the three rings and a dichalcogenid bond.
-Further, by subjecting the resulting compound to a dechalcogenation reaction, a heteroacene was found to be obtained in a satisfactory yield.
-These synthetic techniques have made it possible to synthesize a series of highly planar chalcogen-containing À-electron system materials.
+A diacetylene derivative is used as a starting material and subjected to dilithiation with an organolithium compound reagent.
+The resultant reaction product is reacted with an excess chalcogen (sulfur or selenium), whereby intramolecular cyclization proceeds and, simultaneously therewith, the skeletons of three rings are formed.
+A chalcogen-containing fused-ring polycyclic organic material having a dichalcogenide bond was found to be thus obtained.
+It was also found that by subjecting the resultant compound to a chalcogen elimination reaction, a heteroacene is obtained in a satisfactory yield.
+These synthesis techniques have made it possible to synthesize a series of highly planar chalcogen-containing pi-electron system materials.

-Therefore, it is possible to provide (i) a chalcogen-containing fused polycyclic organic material capable of exhibiting excellent charge-transporting properties and (ii) a method for producing the material.
+Thus, a chalcogen-containing fused-ring polycyclic organic material having excellent charge-transporting properties and a process for producing the material can be provided.